hexxedspider/stone-crusher-1.20.1/README.md

 * Thanks to Kauperjoe for [his modding tutorials](https://www.youtube.com/watch?v=0Pr_iHlVKsI&list=PLKGarocXCE1EO43Dlf5JGh7Yk-kRAXUEJ).

-* Thanks to Blyrium for the original mod, I just updated it to 1.21 for my own world.
+* Thanks to Blyrium for the original mod, I just updated it to 1.21.
+If I pull it off, then I can try to port it to other versions as well.

 ### A few notes